Killerpies/AI_P5_GhostBusters/README.md

 ### Submission

 You're not done yet!
-Make sure your modified code is pushed to gitlab.
+Make sure your modified code is pushed to Gitlab.
+You are expected to make regular commits and pushes to GitLab, and will be graded on making at least 5 regular commits in addition to the autograder points.